 The Note 9 uses a lower speaker and the earpiece at the top of the phone to deliver stereo sound.
 Unfortunately, it seems that the earpiece at the top of the phone is working inconsistently for some users during speakerphone mode in calls.
 According to some posts, the top speaker will work sometimes when the phone is moved, but will cut out at other times.

 This is a particularly interesting problem because, as some users have pointed out, the top speaker is only meant to work for music and videos and shouldn’t kick in for speakerphone at all.
-It seems the sensor at the top of the phone is cutting out the earpiece speaker when blocked, causing the intermittent service.
+It seems the sensor at the top of the phone is cutting out or lowering the earpiece speaker when blocked.
+While this may seem annoying, other users have pointed out this is a safety feature, as the top earpiece is a full-fledged speaker in its own right, and if the proximity sensor detects something it thinks is an ear, it lowers volume for safety.

 Problem: S Pen not registering on certain parts of the screen